dthung99/Protein_3D_Search/README.md

 This is a web server application built using Flask and served with Gunicorn for viewing Protein structures.

-Access the website here: [dthung.xyz](dthung.xyz).
+Access the website here: [https://dthung.xyz/](https://dthung.xyz/).
 If you don't know what protein name to enter, try some of these: ABCC1, KCNJ16, LDHAL6B, MAP3K6, TCEANC2,...

 ## Development